dvidelabs/flatcc/README.md

 `flatcc` interface, but with more options - see `flatcc.h` and `config/config.h`.

-The binary schema options are named `bgen_...` and can be used to choose namespace prefixes or not.

-`libflatcc.a` supports functoins named `flatcc_...`. `reflection...` may also be available which are simple the C generated interface for the binary schema.
+`libflatcc.a` supports functions named `flatcc_...`. `reflection...` may also be available which are simple the C generated interface for the binary schema.
 The builder library is also included.
 These last two interfaces are only present because the library supports binary schema generation.

-The standalone `libflatcc_builder.a` is much smaller and may in fact be linked directly as a single `flatcc_builder.c` file, optionally also with `flatcc_emitter.c`.
-The builder libraries primary funciton is to support the generated C builder wrappers, but it can do more things: for example creating vtables ahead of time and creating tables with a specific vtable.
-This may be used to create high performance applications.
-The library is also typeless as the wrappers provide actual types.
-Therefore dynamic languages can use it to construct flatbuffers on the fly, and the same applies to generic JSON, XML or similar parsers.
-Of course, some schema is eventually required to understand the generated output but even that might be generated on the fly by a parser or language interface.
+The standalone runtime library `libflatccrt.a` is a collection of the `src/runtime/*.c` files.
+This supports the generated C headers for various features.
+It is also possible to distribute and compile with the source files directly.
+For debugging, it is useful to use the `libflatccrt_d.a` version because it catches a lot of incorrect API use in assertions.

+The runtime library may also be used by other languages.
+See comments in `include/flatcc/flatcc_builder.h`.
+JSON parsing is on example of an alternative use of the builder library so it may help to inspect the generated JSON parser source and runtime source.

 ## The Portable Library